spcourse/python/en/strings/index.md

 	>>> fruit = 'banana'
 	>>> letter = fruit[1]

-The second statement selects character number 1 from fruit and assigns it to letter.
+The second statement selects character number 1 from fruit and assigns it to `letter`.
 The expression in brackets is called an *index*.
 The index indicates which character in the sequence you want (hence the name).

 But you might not get what you expect: